PvPClt/project/album_en.md

 **Putin**:

 — Gladly, Your Honor.
 I was born an ordinary Petersburg kid — an average C student.
 And through my own persistent labor, reaping the rewards in the field of state service, I climbed to the pinnacle of power — became president of a great country.
 I pursued the most humane and just policies.
 In my decrees, I promised every citizen a separate apartment, free healthcare and education, high wages, and zero inflation.
 I established lasting peace in the warlike Chechen Republic.
 I became the world's most generous donor.
 I built 20 oil and gas pipelines.
 My gas lights and heats the entire planet.
 I aid national liberation movements worldwide — supplying them with weapons at discounted prices.
 I distribute billion-dollar loans to poor countries and annul their debts a couple of years later.
 I give China my natural resources for a pittance.
 Thanks to my policies, the NATO bloc has significantly expanded its borders.
-I liberated the fraternal Ukrainian people from the tyranny of Zelenskyy's fascist regime.
+I liberated the fraternal Ukrainian people from the tyranny of Zelensky's fascist regime.
 I stopped the bloody slaughter in Ukraine.

 (An ad pops up on the screen: "Gas for every tomb!
 Let life never end!")